-Posted September 20, 2014 in Breast Augmentation, Breast Implant Revision Surgery, Breast Lift (Mastopexy), Breast Reduction, Breast Reduction (Women), Home, Liposuction, Mini Tummy Tuck (Mini Abdominoplasty), Mommy Makeover, Tummy Tuck (Abdominoplasty), Videos
+Posted September 20, 2014 in Breast Augmentation, Breast Augmentation Lift, Breast Implant Revision Surgery, Breast Lift (Mastopexy), Breast Reduction, Breast Reduction (Women), Home, Liposuction, Mini Tummy Tuck (Mini Abdominoplasty), Mommy Makeover, Tummy Tuck (Abdominoplasty), Videos

 Mommy Makeovers exist because babies are hard on their mommy’s “B’s”: Breasts and Bellies.
 The physiological changes that are necessary for a healthy child are not always beneficial for a healthy mommy’s body.